stacktrace-nso/nonskating.club/content/about.md

 - Always start from and defer to official WFTDA, JRDA, and MRDA resources.
 - Clearly distinguish between the rules and procedures and officiating conventions.

-The Guides are newly-written starting in 2023 from the latest edition of the Rules of Flat-Track Roller Derby.
+The Guides are newly-written starting in 2024 from the latest edition of the Rules of Flat Track Roller Derby.
 Each guide displays its last-updated date.
 We strive not to duplicate resources from the sport's governing bodies, but to collate, contextualize, and apply them in practice.

 We also want our guides to: